 III.
 Governance and administration

 The Society is supported by both the Royal Society for Public Health (RSPH) and the London School of Hygiene and Tropical Medicine (LSHTM).
-It is administered by the RSPH with regard to membership, finance, referring information requests, assistance with planning events and producing the news updates on the website or via a newsletter.
 The Society runs an annual Pumphandle lecture, which is hosted by the LSHTM.

 2. John Snow Society Steering Committee (J3SC)